 If a candidate fulfils the minimum entry requirements and has scores in the top rankings for all three sections of the BMAT, the candidate's application form will be considered at the next stage of the selection process.

-The selection panel comprises teachers in undergraduate education with experience in the admissions process, who will decide whether to offer the candidate an interview.
+The selection panel comprises of teachers in undergraduate education with experience in the admissions process, who will decide whether to offer the candidate an interview.
 These decisions are ratified by one of the admissions tutors.
-The panel members look at the following criteria when assessing applications:
+The following criteria may be considered when assessing applications:

 - A-level or equivalent predicted (or achieved) grades

 - Evidence of commitment to the values of the NHS Constitution

 - Motivation and understanding of medicine as a career

 - Referee’s report

 Contextual admissions information